 The Court may order the review of any guardianship at any time.
 However, if the minor is under six years of age, the guardianship must be reviewed at least annually.

 In conducting the review, the Court shall consider: the parent's and guardian's compliance with either a limited guardianship placement plan or court-structured plan; whether the guardian has adequately provided for the welfare of the minor; the necessity of continuing the guardianship; the willingness and ability of the guardian to continue to provide for the welfare of the minor; the effect upon the welfare of the minor of continuing the guardianship; and any other factor the Court considers relevant to the welfare of the minor.
-The Court may order the Department of Human Services or an employee of the Court to conduct an investigation and file a report.
+The Court may order the Department of Health and Human Services or an employee of the Court to conduct an investigation and file a report.

-Upon the completion of the review, the Court may: 1) continue the guardianship; 2) schedule a hearing and, in a limited guardianship order the parties to modify the limited guardianship placement plan as a condition of continuing the limited guardianship; 3) schedule a hearing and, in the full guardianship, continue the guardianship or order the parties to follow a court-structured plan; 4) terminate the guardianship; 5) continue the guardianship for not more than one year; 6) continue the guardianship if the minor has resided with the guardian for not less than one year, if the Court finds it would serve the best interests of the minor; or, 7) appoint an attorney to represent the minor and refer the matter to the Department of Human Services.
+Upon the completion of the review, the Court may: 1) continue the guardianship; 2) schedule a hearing and, in a limited guardianship order the parties to modify the limited guardianship placement plan as a condition of continuing the limited guardianship; 3) schedule a hearing and, in the full guardianship, continue the guardianship or order the parties to follow a court-structured plan; 4) terminate the guardianship; 5) continue the guardianship for not more than one year; 6) continue the guardianship if the minor has resided with the guardian for not less than one year, if the Court finds it would serve the best interests of the minor; or, 7) appoint an attorney to represent the minor and refer the matter to the Department of Health and Human Services.

 A probate advocate, who is a volunteer working for the Court, may also be appointed to visit the minor and file a report with the Court regarding the condition of a minor under guardianship.